Creating and restoring backups of settings¶

 Web GUI’s System page

-in the Backup rc_cube Settings row.
+in the rc_cube Settings section.
 They can also be downloaded via the rc_cube’s

 GET /system/backup request.

 For downloading a backup, the user can choose which settings to include:

 nodes: the settings of all modules (parameters, preferred orientations and sorting strategies)

 load_carriers: the configured load carriers